DIY Wooden Sign For The Porch

 Cricut lettering for welcome sign 2

-I cut out each letter and used the Cricut transfer tape to apply each letter.
-Once I had them all cut out, I figured out my exact spacing on the wood.
+After that, I figured out my exact spacing on the wood.
 I drew pencil lines to divide each of the 9 sections to keep me on track.
-Each letter section was approximately 6″ H.
+When you’re done with this part, you can erase the pencil marks.

 DIY porch ideas, wooden welcome sign